Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 Public Service Loan Forgiveness (PSLF) offers federal student loan cancellation for physician assistants and other borrowers working in public service.
 This type of PA loan forgiveness could wipe out a decent chunk of your educational loans.

-• You’re required to make 120 qualifying monthly payments toward your loans (about 10 years of repayment).
+• Make 120 qualifying monthly payments toward your loans (about 10 years of repayment)

 Here’s a shortlist of jobs for PAs that might qualify:

-• Working as a physician assistant for your local county health department.
+• Working as a PA for your local county health department

 Perkins Loan Cancellation